b4nderson/manga-painter/README.md

 *You can download your mangas in [Baixar mangas](https://www.instintomangaka.com/baixar-mangas/)*

+*move to the folder "/ manga / images / black-and-white"*

 #### Structure:

 _It will ignore the first one (because it is the cover) and paint the next ones, so, leave the cover as first or as you see in the Download above._